Vedant-Raulkar/Chatroom/README.md

 ## FeaturesUser

-- authentication (Signup, Login, Logout)
+- Authentication (Signup, Login, Logout)
 - Create new chat rooms
 - Join existing chat rooms
 - Messages are stored in the database for chat history